IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 The beta value defines the weighting between missing information recovery and the denoising.
 The larger value leads to more denoised output maps.
 The default beta velue is 0.5.
 We typically do not change this value.

-## 2.5 run spIsoNet with a reliable reference
+## 3.5 run spIsoNet with a reliable reference
-If you have a low resolution map of your sample that is reliable and with less severe perferred orientation, you can use this as a reference (with parameter --reference) for the spIsoNet refine.
-This allows you to retain the low resolution information (defined with --ref_resolution parameter) from the reference in the spIsoNet refine process.
+If you have a low resolution map of your sample that is reliable and with less severe perferred orientation, you can use this as a reference (with parameter --reference) for the spIsoNet reconstruct.
+This allows you to retain the low resolution information (defined with --ref_resolution parameter) from the reference in the spIsoNet reconstruct process.
 This may improve the results.

 The default --ref_resolution is 10, this resolution should be much lower than the resolution of the reference.
 We recommand the reference resolution to be 10-20A.

-## 2.6 process two half maps independently
+## 3.6 process two half maps independently
-The noise2noise-based denoising is by default used in the spIsoNet refine process.
+The noise2noise-based denoising is by default used in the spIsoNet anistropy correction process.
 It will produce cleaner and better maps.
 However, this denoising network will see both half1 and half2, which will break the independency of the two half maps.

 You can specify the "--independent" as True to run the two half map independently, which will only perform missing information recovery without denoising.
 This step will train two networks each for one half map.
 The results generated from "--independent" reconstruction can be used for the "gold-standard" FSC calculation.

-## 2.6 Loss curve and epochs
+## 3.7 Loss curve and epochs
 The calculated with respective to the epochs is ploted and generated as a "png" file in the output folder.
 The loss function should gradually decrease throughout the training.
 Here is an example of the loss plot.

 <p align="center"> <img src="figures/loss_example.png" width="400"> </p>